EshaRana17/EshaRana17/README.md

 🚀 Excited to channel my passion, skills, and experience into a dynamic and innovative team, I'm confident in my ability to make a valuable contribution to any organization.
 Thank you for considering my application!

 If you'd like to learn more about me, feel free to reach out.
 I'm eager to discuss my qualifications and experiences further.
 You can connect with me on LinkedIn https://www.linkedin.com/in/esha-sabir-3b269a220/. 🌟
+You can also find me on Kaggle https://www.kaggle.com/eshasabir17gmailcom